olegrobotnik/git_workshop/git_instructions.md

 > ## Create branches

 > ## Merge branches
+Use `--no-commit` to perform merge with stop before commit.
+It is used to inspect and tweak the merge result befor committing.

 Warning: Running git merge with non-trivial uncommitted changes is discouraged: while possible, it may leave you in a state that is hard to back out of in the case of a conflict.
 > ## Solve conflicts